gitAbishek/LSMProduct/readme.txt

 Yes, we do.
 Check out this [Getting Started Docs](https://docs.masteriyo.com/)

 == Changelog ==

+= 1.5.1 - 26-05-2022 =
+- Enhancement - Admin can now view details of quiz attempts on the backend.
+- Enhancement - Filter courses, users and orders by ascending descending order on the backend page.
+- Fix - Font size of a website being overwritten by the plugin.
+- Fix - Load react account page js file only on the account page.
+- Fix - Addons submenu colour replicated to other submenus.
+- Fix - All courses count based on the draft and published courses on the backend course listing page.

 = 1.5.0 - 17-05-2022 =
 - Feature: Add a course review management page on the backend.